nizze/restangular/README.md

 With these libraries, you always work with immutable stuff, you get compatibility for browsers which don't implement ECMA5 nor some of these cool methods, and they're actually quicker.
 So, why not use it?
 If you've never heard of them, by using Restangular, you could start using them.
 Trust me, you're never going to give them up after this!

+#### What about CSRF token in Rails?

+Take a look at https://github.com/xrd/ng-rails-csrf and follow instructions.

 # Supported Angular versions